timrijckaert/raywenderlich_offline_downloader/README.md

 ...
 ```

+You can also export to a `json` file if you want.

 Execute this script to actually start the download.

 ## Options

 ```
 -u, --username                     Provide your Raywenderlich email address.
+-p, --password                     Provide your Raywenderlich password address -o, --output
+          [json]                   Export to JSON
+          [youtubedl] (default)    Makes a bash script with the help of Youtubedl and curl

--p, --password          Provide your Raywenderlich password address -m, --[no-]materials    Whether you want to fetch the links to the materials.
+-m, --[no-]materials               Whether you want to fetch the links to the materials.
                                    (defaults to on)
 ```

 ## Build it yourself
 Make sure you have the Dart tools installed.

-To build, run:
+To build a self contained executable, run:

 ```
+pub get
-dart2native bin/main.dart -o release/linux/rwl
+dart2native bin/main.dart -o release/[linux|mac]/rwl
 ```